 Wicking Dementia Research & Education Centre

-The fully online Master of Dementia Program provides a global perspective of this key public health area.
+The fully online Master of Dementia Program at University of Tasmania provides a global perspective of this key public health area.
 It offers a Graduate Certificate in Dementia, a Graduate Diploma of Dementia and a Master of Dementia.